How Does Nature Impact Our Wellbeing?

-Spending time outdoors provides a number of benefits to our health and wellbeing.
+Spending time outdoors connecting to nature provides a number of benefits to our health and wellbeing.

 Making the most of green spaces, forests, rivers, lakes, beaches and mountains is a perfect way to unwind, reflect and feed your mind, body and soul.